-While a lot of our vitamin D comes from exposure to sun, we still can meet some of our needs through food.
+While a lot of our vitamin D comes from exposure to the sun, we still can meet some of our needs through food.

 Vitamin D increases the absorption of calcium from the food you eat to help facilitate increased deposition to the bone.
 Consume a diet with adequate dairy, egg and fish to reap the benefits of vitamin D.

-Unlike calcium, phosphorous, zinc and protein, potassium isn’t actually part of the bone matrix.
+Unlike calcium, zinc and protein, potassium isn’t actually part of the bone matrix.
 It is still, however, extremely important for its maintenance.

 We typically associate protein with the growth of muscle, but it is important to the growth of bone, too.
 Protein is an important part of the bone matrix, and thus, is necessary for the diet.
-Make sure your protein sources are of high quality and lean.

 Magnesium has a role to play in calcium absorption.
 By consuming magnesium in the form of dark leafy greens, beans and whole grains you can help your body absorb as much calcium from the food you eat as possible.
-A greater calcium supply means more bone mass!

 Copper is involved in a special cross-linkage between collagen and elastin (two bodily connective tissues) and as such, is important to bone health.
 Copper can be found in seeds and pulses.

 A diet that helps your bones is relatively similar to an overall healthy diet.